marvellousadesanya/talent-plus/README.md

-# talent-plus
+# talent-plus Landing Page

+## About Project
+This is a simple landing page showcasing a landing page for Techtime.
+Built with ReactJS and TailwindCSS.

-# Starting application
+## Starting application
-To start this application
+To start this application, follow the steps below:

-# cd techtime
+### cd techtime
-# npm install
+### npm install
-# cd npm run dev
+### cd npm run dev

-# Key things to consider
+## Key things to consider
 Dockerization not implemented at the time of this project.
 Will be implemented in future iterations